Natallia-Bahlai/sagemaker-unified-studio-quick-start/README.md

 CREATE DATABASE "zetlpg" FROM INTEGRATION 'integration_id' DATABASE "postgres";
 ```
 #### Zero-ETL Integration between Redshift and DynamoDB
-- Create provided table schema in the redshift local dev database and populate data.
 - Copy Invoices data from Amazon DynamoDB into Redshift by running the following commands:
 ```sql
 CREATE TABLE invoices (